yossioo/ROS-Hacks/README.md

 # ROS Hacks Repo

 ## Overview
-The repository presents several files designed to make ROS developer's life easier.
+The repository is designed to make ROS developer's life easier.
-After the installation a few usefull aliases and functions added to the terminal.
+After the installation usefull aliases and functions will be added to the terminal.
 Everything was tested on Ubuntu 18.04.2 with ROS Melodic & ROS2 Dashing.

 ## Installation